daedreth/bspwmreload/README.md

   ~~~

 Just invoke `bspwmreload` whenever you want to you reload the configuration.
+If your bspwmrc is at an unusual location for some odd reason, you can pass it in as an argument.
+The default is always `$HOME/.config/bspwm/bspwmrc`

 # License
 It's MIT, but it's just a little script.